veksha/cuda_example_terminal/README.md

 # ExTerminal

 Advantages over Terminal+ plugin:

 - `ExTerminal` tries to mimic real interactive terminal behaviour.
  That means that you can use apps like nano/vim/htop/python inside it.
- - ...

-# Commands in "Plugins" menu:
+# Commands in "Plugins / ExTerminal" menu:

 - New terminal
 - Close all terminals